datastax/kaap/docs/crds.md

-Resource requirements for the Broker pod.
+Resource requirements for the Proxy container.

 <table>
     <thead>